haghdk/earnonline365/content/posts/tubebuddy-review-optimize-your-youtube-videos-for-higher-rankings.md

 ---
-title: 'TubeBuddy review: Optimize your YouTube videos for higher rankings'
+title: 'TubeBuddy review: Optimize your YouTube videos'
 subtitle: How to optimize your YouTube videos for maximum exposure
 category:
   - Affiliate marketing